Giusseppe-97/Uncertainty_Quantification/docs/pages/installation/installation.md

 * TOC
 {:toc}

-This page discusses how to install TheMiceCounter application.
+This page discusses how to download the statistical learning repository.